mateimarica/old-genius/README.md

 - Removes the "go to the old/new song page" buttons.

 ## Installation
-- Chrome/Edge: check the [latest release.](https://github.com/mateimarica/old-genius/releases)
+- Chrome/Edge: Install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/old-genius-song-page-swit/dgdnchkkkknfdahaehnkfifchgnoidjj) or check the [latest release](https://github.com/mateimarica/old-genius/releases) to install manually.
-- Firefox: coming soon.
+- Firefox: -coming soon-

 ## Disclaimers
 - You have to be signed in to genius.com for this extension to work.
 Genius doesn't allow access to the old song page to non-signed-in users.